notN1CHO/Discord-OGP/README.md

 - Creating game servers
 > You can create a samp or mta sa server in OGP from Discord.
-> Supporting only MTA:SA, SA:MP, Minecraft, VC:MP, Team Speak 3 on the last OGP version (For Minecraft, VC:MP and TeamSpeak3 you may need to add more functions to make it works).
+> \nSupporting only MTA:SA, SA:MP, Minecraft, VC:MP, Team Speak 3 on the last OGP version (For Minecraft, VC:MP and TeamSpeak3 you may need to add more functions to make it works).

 - Cloning servers
 > If you don't like a feature, you can easily delete the file.